openordu/ordu-blog/letter-mission.md

  is what is '_done_'**, and [Cat Heath](https://seohelrune.com/) posts descriptions of heathen spell-workings to her facebook account all which involve doing a charm act while saying or referencing parts of a folk-tale from which the magician has drawn an analogy directly to the outcome.
-Good spell outcomes are likened to the object won in myth, like Indra capturing Soma from the Ashuras, or releasing the rains after slaying Vtra.
+In this model, good spell outcomes are likened to the objects won in myth, like Indra capturing Soma from the Ashuras, or releasing the rains after slaying Vtra.
 On either side of that is the act of you re-enacting the myth and reciting the myth.

-So this sense of a ritual order, the core of ADF's identity, that involves actions and invocations, and poetry and sometimes music, that opens, offers, blesses, and closes just doesn't work for me the way I've been doing it anymore.
+So this sense of a ritual order, the core of some groups' identities, that involves actions and invocations, and poetry and sometimes music, that opens, offers, blesses, and closes just doesn't work for me the way I've been doing it anymore.
 I need something closer to what the Mari in Russia have, what the Indian Nayakan have, and what the ancestors who worshiped our gods probably had.
+I can feel what that is, though it isn't drawn out of the waters yet.

-I need a rite that consists of a dismemberment of primordial sacrifice and the magico-alchemical preparation of that into a blessing mostly in metered charm and sometimes unmetered charm.
-That is specifically a different thing than what ADF presents as its identity.
+I need a set of offices of rites which conceive of the full spectrum of animism and polytheist scholarship, some of which consists of a dismemberment of primordial sacrifice and the magico-alchemical preparation of that into a blessing mostly in metered charm and sometimes unmetered charms, that pair with myth as the Christian rites do.
+When the bread is broken and one half is submerged into the chalice in the Celtic Rite, it is a mimicking action of the crucifixion, and then the two halves are put back together it is a mimicking of the resurrection.
+That is specifically a different thing than what existing neodruid groups present as required to represent their identities.
+The Christians are doing pagan better than than neopagans.

 ## More of the Problem

-Episcopagan is a term for pagans with no ritual ecstasis, and I have never done ritual outside a state of induced ecstasy.
+Episcopagan is a term I use for pagans with no ritual ecstasis, and I have never done ritual outside a state of induced ecstasy.
 I'm very tired of Episcopaganism.
 I want my paganism to be a song on a spear.
+Episcopagans are avoidant of what excites them because they've spent little time in such states and do not know how to inhibit themselves toward social climates while in them.
+ Episcopaganism falls along lines of privilege and pressure.

-The members of ADF have no interest in ritual reformation, they have no interest in dropping questionable things like the "Norse Wheel of the Year".
-When I read the founder's original open letter, I wonder why ADF has completely missed the mark on some of these things.
-ADF has not done well making a family of Indo-European paganisms, that experiment has failed.
-Instead they have created a culture-specific adverse pan-IE mush.
+People in the communities I'm involved with have no interest in ritual reformation, the science of group ecstasy, no interest in dropping questionable things like the "Norse Wheel of the Year".
+I feel like they completely miss the mark on some things.
+I have no faith in a single family of Indo-European paganisms anymore.
+Any time I've tried to build it, the Heathens screw it up.
+Modern Heathens have trouble maintaining honorable relationships.
+So instead of a family of articulated culture-specific hearths, groups like ADF are either culture-specific adverse pan-IE mush or Celts-with-friends.
+Celts-With-Friends means ADF is 90% Celtic with some non-celtic IE groups that get involved.

-While at an ADF corporate meeting, I witnessed a man asking me to de-emphasise magic because not all members believe in magic when I refered to Draoicht as magic, however, it is precisley the meaning of the word in its native language, in which ADF is named "Our Own Magic".
-This isn't representative of the whole to not believe in magic, however, ADF as a whole only focuses on theurgy.
- However, we can't find a theurgical v thaumaturgical distinction among the remnant pagan practices that prevade the medeival period.
-This habitual attitude to see druidry as having nothing whatever to do with Indo-European 'low' magic, nor having an interest to investigate its commonalities, is precisly what scratches on me like nails on chalkboard.
-I asked a former Archdruid about some of this and was encouraged to start a super niche subgroup about it.
+Celts-with-friends doesn't need a pan-IE motive or model, like what ADF has.
+You can focus all your druid energy on the Celts alone and still achieve this without trying.

-ADF has seemed to be now, slower than an oak in reconstructing the best view of what Paleopagans speaking a Celtic or Indo-European Language actually did.
-In 1983 The Org set out to publish a journal on par with academic journals worth a value of $279 per year in todays money.
+Groups like ADF seem to be slower than an oak in reconstructing the best view of what Paleopagans speaking a Celtic or Indo-European Language actually did.
+In 1983 The Org set out to publish a journal on par with academic journals worth a value of $279 per year in today's money.
+This isn't what you get with Oak Leaves.

-This Journal was the Druid's Progress that eventually became Oak Leaves.
-I regard Oak Leaves as hardly worth the money I pay for it.
-I used to open it with excitement many years ago.
-This is not the fault of the production team or its contributors but rather the design of the Org as able to produce a journal for the cost charged.
-Originally selling for $20, it would be sold for $55 dollars in today's money.
-I think this is a result of pagans thinking non-profit means no-gains and non-proslyletizing as no marketing.
-Never was there a religion that wasn't marketed.
-Since you're already dabbling in marketing if you're not willing to do it well and for a noble purpose, your org that you refuse to think about like a business will die.
-Druids are functions of tribes, tribes have tributes, tax, and an economy, even when subjegated by another kingdom.

 ## More of the Solution

 What can we do?
-Well I don't think you can repair something this broken, you have to replace it.
-That's a lot of work that we have to be sure we are ready for before we set out to do it.
-With my track record of devoted time to my craft and public paganism, I don't see what else I would do.
-Being open-sourced, the site that displays this cultural project, can be moved by people within either the open-source community who edits it or the spiritual communities that form around it.
-We'll create a non-profit Organization, produce study open-sourced materials, guides, a public Celtic encyclopedia all free as in free beer and free as in freedom to use, modify, grow and claim.
+We fix it by creating an alternative.

 Thanks to the research of the Rees Brothers, the people who produce Duchas.ie, James MacKillop, John T. Koch, John Carey, Barry Cunliffe, Patricia Monaghan,